bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 00:35:11

 And NVK, it's a great question.
-And it kind of gets to what you were mentioning in the episode with Paulstra and Waxwang, which is like, well, we already have Taproot and you can do these complicated spending conditions with Taproot.
+And it kind of gets to what you were mentioning in the episode with Poelstra and Waxwing, which is like, well, we already have Taproot and you can do these complicated spending conditions with Taproot.
 Why isn't that sufficient for the Vault's use case?
 The answer is pretty simple.
 We may have to chew on it a little bit to kind of fully articulate it well.